microsoft/Uganda-Tanzania-Building-Footprints/README.md

 #### Metrics
 These are the intermediate stage metrics we use to track DNN model improvements and they are pixel based.
-Pixel recall/precision = 86.8%/81.8%
+Pixel recall/precision = 86.8%/81.8%.

 ### Polygonization
 ![](/images/polygonization.PNG)

 #### Method description
 We developed a method that approximates the prediction pixels into polygons making decisions based on the whole prediction feature space.
-This is very different from standard approaches, e.g. the Douglas-Peucker algorithm, which are greedy in nature.
+This is very different from standard approaches, e.g. Douglas-Peucker algorithm, which are greedy in nature.
 The method tries to impose some of a priori building properties, which is, at the moment, manually defined and automatically tuned.
-Some of these a priori properties are:
-1. The building edge must be of at least some length, both relative and absolute, e.g. 3 meters
-2. Consecutive edge angles are likely to be 90 degrees
-3. Consecutive angles cannot be very sharp, smaller by some auto-tuned threshold, e.g. 30 degrees
-4. Building angles likely have very few dominant angles, meaning all building edges are forming an angle of (dominant angle _&pm;_ n&pi;/2)

-In near future, we will be looking to deduce this automatically from existing building information.

 #### Metrics
 Building matching metrics: